 You will realise that when I started work computers were not on the scene so it was very interesting for me using the first business models on a flat desk and getting a cricked neck in the process.
 The evolution of the desk hasn’t kept pace with the amazing choice of computers we have now so I was very pleased to review the Varidesk which for me is a quantum leap in desk technology.
 The Varidesk is designed for those requiring a larger workspace and is easily adjustable so it can be used either sitting down or standing up.
 Great for those who like to move around while working or who suffer from sitting in the same place for too long.

 The desk comes in a well-padded box and to my delight needs no tools to put it together as it comes completely ready assembled.
 Unless you go to the gym regularly you may need to get help to lift it as it weights 35lbs (15.88 kg).
-It is extremely robust and well made with elegant curved surfaces
+It is extremely robust and well made with elegantly curved surfaces

-The unit is packed flat but by squeezing handles on both sides the substantial spring loaded mechanism enables it to easily glide into position.
-It can be placed on any surface and of course is very portable.
-The beauty of this model is that it can be adjusted to the height that suits you with 11 different positions which will give an ideal height to any user whether you wish to sit or stand which is a such an advantage if you start to get stiff and want to move position, ideal of course if you have a bad back.
+The unit is packed flat but by squeezing handles on both sides the substantial spring-loaded mechanism enables it to easily glide into position.
+It can be placed on any surface and of course, is very portable.
+The beauty of this model is that it can be adjusted to the height that suits you with 11 different positions which will give an ideal height to any user whether you wish to sit or stand which is a such an advantage if you start to get stiff and want to move position, an ideal of course if you have a bad back.
 It also enables you to find the ideal position, in seconds, without breaking your concentration.

 The unit remains sturdy and stable even when fully extended and because it easily glides into any position there is no need to remove any of the items when changing position.
-The surfaces are non slip and are coloured black which can be a bit hard on the eye but is a very small disadvantage.
+The surfaces are non-slip and are coloured black which can be a bit hard on the eye but is a very small disadvantage.

-The two tier design is 36 inches (91cm) wide which is enough to easily accommodate two monitors on the top shelf with a spacious lower keyboard and mouse deck or alternatively space for ancillary items.
+The two-tier design is 36 inches (91cm) wide which is enough to easily accommodate two monitors on the top shelf with a spacious lower keyboard and mouse deck or alternatively space for ancillary items.
 There is an even wider model 40 inches (120cm) for those who have even greater workspace needs.

-In conclusion I have been very impressed with this model, which costs £365 but is very good value because it has been manufactured to such a high standard.
+In conclusion, I have been very impressed with this model, which costs £365 but is very good value because it has been manufactured to such a high standard.
 A standing desk is such a big advantage, especially as it is so versatile and will suit people of all heights.
 A big plus from me, no more cricked necks or bad backs!